thenameisflic/thenameisflic.github.io/_posts/2019-06-10-introducing-thing-a-week.md

 ---

-Yep, all of these steps will have to be completed in a week.
-I'm not sure I can do it, but what's the fun in doing something you know you'll succeed?
+Yep, all of these steps would have to be completed in a week.
+It's challenging for sure, but what's the fun in doing things when you know you'll succeed?

-See you in the next post!